 The Netherlands has a comprehensive social security system, which is subject to continuous change.
-In the ACCESS Guide "Social security in the Netherlands" we give an overview of the current Dutch social security system, relevant for newcomers and for the international community living in the Netherlands.
-Most of the information is available in Dutch only as the social security system is meant for long-term residents.
-It is assumed that you will be able to read and write Dutch.
+In the ACCESS Guide Banking, taxation and personal finance we give an overview of the current Dutch social security system, relevant for newcomers and for the international community living in the Netherlands.

 Continuing social security in your original country

 If a person is posted in the Netherlands from another country and the Netherlands has entered into a social security treaty with this country, the applicable legislation will be determined in accordance with the rules of the treaty.

 Generally speaking, the rule is that Dutch legislation is applicable if duties are carried out in the Netherlands.

 Exceptions to this general rule are possible in certain cases where the foreign employer has originally requested continuing eligibility for his own social security system based on a special Administrative Agreement between the Netherlands and his country of origin.
 The Netherlands has special Administrative Agreements with all EEA (European Economic Area) countries (EEA countries include all EU countries, Iceland, Liechtenstein and Norway) and with Australia, Bosnia-Herzegovina, Canada, Chile, Israel, Cape Verde, Croatia, Macedonia, Morocco, New Zealand, Serbia, Montenegro, Tunisia, Turkey, United States of America and Switzerland.

 It is only possible to remain eligible for social security in one's original country if the foreign employee is sent to the Netherlands on a temporary basis and the following conditions are satisfied:

 - the employee remains in the employment of the company in the original country

 - the anticipated duration of the duties for which the employee is posted abroad does not exceed 12 months